powa-team/powa/docs/index.rst

 * **Stat extensions** are the actual source of data.
 * **PoWA** is the whole project.

 You should first take a look at the :ref:`quickstart` guide.
+If you're more interested in setting up PoWA in remote mode, take a look at the :ref:`debian_remote_quickstart` guide.

 .. toctree::